 Due to the prevalence and severity of allergies among our campers, the Museum has a strict ‘NO NUTS’ policy.
 With every camper's utmost safety in mind, it is a requirement that campers may not bring any nut products (tree nuts or peanuts) in their lunches, and all planned activities throughout every camp session will not include nuts.
 Food items that are listed as being processed in a facility that also processes tree nuts and/or that may contain trace amounts of nuts are allowed so long as the camper bringing the item themselves is not allergic.
 Campers who accidentally bring nuts or nut products to camp will be offered a replacement snack or lunch item.

 During winter, spring and holiday camps campers may walk to Manzano Mesa Park but otherwise are on-site at the museum the duration of the camp.
 During the summer, campers may attend a field trip, visit the Manzano Mesa Community Center Spray Pad, or walk to the nearby park.
-The following field trip destinations for the 2018 summer camp season will be published soon!
+The following are field trip destinations for the 2018 summer camp season:

 All of our off-site and field-trip destinations are dependent on multiple other variables and entities, and are as such, subject to change.
 We employ the Herrera Coaches bus company for all our transportation needs.